Atska/Pathfinding-and-Maze-Visualizer/README.md

 If you do not want test it with the [LINK](https://atska.github.io/visualizer/) above you can always download this project.
 To host it locally use your terminal and write "npm install" and after that "npm start".

-If you do not want test it with the [LINK](https://atska.github.io/visualizer/) above you can always download this project.
-To host it locally use your terminal and write "npm install" and after that "npm start".

 [Back To The Top](#pathfinding-and-maze-visualizer)
 ---

 ## Algorithm descriptions